fusion-energy/model_benchmark_zoo/README.md

 mamba activate new_env
 ```

-Install the dependencies, if this fails to solve the environment you could also try [installing OpenMC from source](https://docs.openmc.org/en/stable/quickinstall.html) which might be prefered.
+Install the dependencies, if this fails to solve the environment you could also try [installing OpenMC from source](https://docs.openmc.org/en/stable/quickinstall.html) which might be preferred.

 ```bash
 mamba install -y -c conda-forge gmsh python-gmsh "openmc=0.14.0=dagmc*nompi*"